RakhithJK/pyenv-pyenv-wiki/Understanding-binstubs.md

 the environment before dispatching the call to the original executable.

-In the Python world, the most common binstubs are the ones that setuptools generates after installing a gem that contains executables.
+In the Python world, the most common binstubs are the ones that setuptools generates after installing a package that contains executables.
 But binstubs can be written in any language, and it often makes sense to create them manually.